mintpepper95/KnowledgeIsPower/Javascript/Javascript.md

 count.forEach((value, key) => console.log(key, value));

-// We can't use Object as a key for an Object, fine for Map. let john = { name: 'john' };
+// We can't use Object as a key for an Object, only primitive values, fine for Map. let john = { name: 'john' };
 let ben = { name: 'ben' };
 let obj = {};

 obj[ben] = 123;
-obj[john] = 234; // ben object also gets replaced
+obj[john] = 234; // ben object also gets replaced, because key is string due to coercion when we set the keys, "[object Object]"
 ```